gear-foundation/vara-wiki/docs/examples/DeFi/multisig-wallet.md

 Advocates of multisignature wallets argue that they offer the most secure and fail-proof method for storing cryptocurrency.
 Even if a thief were to obtain one of the wallet keys, they would still be unable to access the account without the keys associated with the other wallets in the setup.

 This article provides an explanation of the programming interface, data structure, basic functions, and their respective purposes.
 It can be used as-is or customized to fit specific needs.
 Anyone can create an application and deploy it on the Gear Network.
-The source code is accessible on [GitHub](https://github.com/gear-foundation/dapps/tree/master/contracts/multisig-wallet).
+The source code, developed using the [Sails](../../build/sails/sails.mdx) framework, is available on [GitHub](https://github.com/gear-foundation/dapps/tree/master/contracts/multisig-wallet).

 ## Logic